 - Preparing for the internship and job search process

 Overview of the Career Development Center

-Online orientation to the Career Development Center.
+Online orientation.
 In addition, we would be happy to offer a brief presentation at a departmental meeting.

 Ethical and Legal Standards in Student Hiring - Campus Recruiting and Resume Referral

 Clarion University is a member of the National Association of Colleges and Employers (NACE), the leading source of information on the employment of the college educated and an organization to which a great number of academic and hiring organizations belong.
 NACE provides a set of ethical standards for guiding the job-search process.
 Helping students in their job searches can result in unanticipated illegal or unethical actions.
 If employment activities are conducted through student organizations or academic departments, they shall be in accordance with CCPD policies and NACE standards.
 Titled Principles for Professional Practice for Career Services & Employment Professionals, these standards are based on notions of fairness, equal opportunity, truthfulness, non-injury, confidentiality, and lawfulness.